 Kid friendly things to do in Amsterdam

-Planning a family city-break can be overwhelming.
+Visiting Amsterdam with kids?
+We know that organising a family city-break (even to a place as family friendly as Amsterdam) can be overwhelming.
 Once you’ve figured out the logistics and hotels, the quantity of information about what to do can feel like total overload, and if you aren’t familiar with a city it can be incredibly hard to gauge distances and how much time to allow at different attractions.

 Kick off the day with a sunny breakfast at the lovely Corner Bakery.
 The freak shakes and doughnuts are outrageous, but there are healthy options too.
 The cafe is cosy, local and relatively untouristy and offers one of the most Instagrammable breakfasts in town.

 Time to walk those milkshakes off, so take a 10 minute stroll up through the Museumplein.
 This large open area houses a skating rink in Winter and as the name suggests is surrounded by some of the City’s most famous museums.

 It was at this point we would have suggested that you stop off at our favourite touristy activity and take some pictures at the I amsterdam sign.
 Inexplicably Amsterdam City Council have decided to remove the letters from the front of the Rijksmuseum.
 So your options now are still to let the kids run around in this area (in Winter there is an ice skating rink and in Summer there are fountains) or to check out this link which will tell you where the smaller ‘moving’ letters are at any time.
 There’s always a set at Schipol Airport but the background is rather unattractive to say the least, so do explore where else they might be calling home during your visit.